Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/second-language/week-1/day-3/lecture-materials/ruby-blocks.md

 - A block is just a type of variable called a proc
 - procs are just ways to save functions into variables for later use

+Ruby methods don't act like JS first-class functions by default, however, if you want to use a similar pattern to pass methods around, create an anonymous method, or store a method in a variable then look no further than `proc`!

 ```ruby
 log = Proc.new do |el|